AdaCore/ada-spark-rfcs/features/rfc-mandatory_square_brackets.md

 Matrix [Row, Col] := 0;
 Sub := Buffer [1 ..
 3];
 Request [Medium];
+Request [High] (T);
 ```

+In an indexed entry call, the family index is written between square brackets
+while the actual parameters keep parentheses, so the two roles are
+syntactically distinct.

 The same rule applies to generalized indexing, where a tagged type provides
 indexing through the `Constant_Indexing` or `Variable_Indexing` aspect.